bucs110SUM22/portfolio/ch03/README.md

 ## SUMMARY

-Chapter 3 introduces you functions in Python
+Chapter 3 introduces you to functions in Python

 ## ASSIGNMENTS DUE